joseph8th/shkeleton/README.md

 ### Version Note

-In this initial version, the files in the `skel` directory are just copies of the `shkeleton` files.
+In these alpha versions, the files in the `skel` directory are just copies of the `shkeleton` files.
 Once I have a stable and thoroughly vetted version, I'll strip out the configuration in the `skel/shkeleton.sh` file.